- Conjunctivitis also is known as pink eye, is a condition in which the eye produces excess mucous, tears or becomes red.

 Notice the yellow discharge.

-Although they can look the same, Dr. Patadia explaining the different treatments between viral, bacterial, and allergic conjunctivitis.
+Although they can look the same, there are different treatments between viral, bacterial, and allergic conjunctivitis.
 Self-diagnosing can be dangerous to your vision.

 - Usually lasts 7-10 days